shopwareArchive/AppTemplate-old/README.md

 <webhook name="appLifecycleInstalled" url="https://your-shop-url/applifecycle/installed" event="app.installed"/>
 ```

-The `app_updated` event gets triggered each time a shop updated your app.
+The `app.updated` event gets triggered each time a shop updated your app.
 The webhook could look like this:

 ```xml
 <webhook name="appLifecycleUpdated" url="https://your-shop-url/applifecycle/updated" event="app.updated"/>
 ```

-The `app_deleted` event gets triggered each time a shop deletes your app.
+The `app.deleted` event gets triggered each time a shop deletes your app.
 At this point the shop is deleted using the [shopRepository](src/Repository/ShopRepository.php).
 You should delete all shop data you have saved and stop the communication with the shop.
 The webhook could look like this: